andywhite37/blog/content/posts/2019-11-07-a-laymans-guide-to-applicatives-in-reasonml.md

 I just wanted to point this out, as sometimes it's actually easier or more convenient to implement one of the "more powerful" functions for a type, and then just implement the "lesser" functions in terms of the more powerful ones.
-I don't understand all or really any of the underlying math for this, but I find it fascinating!
+I don't understand really any of the underlying math behind this, but I find it fascinating!

-# Reformulation of apply
+# Reformulation of apply as tuple2

 Let's now look at a reformulation of `apply` that better demonstrates the parallel nature of applicatives.
 If this section bends your brain too far,